SwiftedMind/GPTSwift/README.md

 ### OpenAI

-Finally, you can access the available models throught the `OpenAI` class.
+Finally, you can access the available models through the `OpenAI` class.

 ```swift
 import OpenAI